 IHE National/Regional Deployment Committees may elect to have the IHE accredited testing programs operate in conjunction with an IHE Connectathon, or separate from a Connectathon.

 IHE National/Regional Deployment Committees shall adhere to the IHE International scheme (see footnote 1) in their testing programs, but will have the responsibility for operationalizing the testing effort.
-In addition, IHE National/Regional Deployment Committees may elect to add Certification as a further step in the rigor chain, for use within their jurisdiction.
+In addition, IHE National/Regional Deployment Committees may elect to add an appropriate form of Certification as a further step in the rigor chain, for use within their jurisdiction.

 IHE International neither requires nor forbids National/Regional Deployment Committees from adding an accredited Certification program (e.g. under ISO 17065).